NHL Buzz: Shesterkin back, Kaliyev to debut for Rangers | NHL.com

 Shesterkin last played Dec.
 30, when he allowed four goals on 25 shots in a 5-3 loss at the Florida Panthers.
 He is 11-15-1 with a 3.10 goals-against average and .906 save percentage in 27 games this season.

-Louis Domingue will be returned to Hartford of the American Hockey League to make room to active Shesterkin off injured reserve.
+Louis Domingue was returned to Hartford of the American Hockey League to make room to activate Shesterkin.

 Arthur Kaliyev will make his Rangers and season debut against the Devils.
 New York claimed Kaliyev off waivers from the Los Angeles Kings on Monday.
-The forward was a healthy scratch in the Rangers 5-4 overtime loss to the Dallas Stars on Tuesday.
+The forward was a healthy scratch in New York's 5-4 overtime loss to the Dallas Stars on Tuesday.

 Kaliyev has 71 points (35 goals, 36 assists) in 188 NHL games, all with the Kings.